-"Homes of Hope" Programme: CCI provides homes in which children who would otherwise be in institutions are brought up by foster parents.
+•"Homes of Hope" Programme: CCI provides homes in which children who would otherwise be in institutions are brought up by foster parents.
 In response to the on-going institutionalisation of children in Belarus, CCI developed a programme enabling CCI to take children out of institutional care and place them in loving foster homes.
 CCI has purchased a number of houses which were subsequently renovated with the eventual placement of between 8 and 10 children with Foster Parents in each home.
 This programme started in 2006 and to date we have purchased and renovated a number of houses which has enabled the equivalent of 2 orphanages to be shut down.
-Whenever necessary, CCI volunteers travel to Belarus to complete refurbishments.
+Whenever necessary, CCI volunteers travel to Belarus to complete refurbishment

-In 2017 we conducted ongoing visits to families in this programme as well as continuing refurbishment on homes that are in greatest need.
-6 houses were refurbished in 2017 and there were approximately 180 children being fostered throughout the year.
+In 2018 we conducted ongoing visits to families in this programme as well as continuing refurbishment on homes that are in greatest need.
+5 houses were worked on in 2018 and there were approximately 180 children being fostered throughout the year.
+A key milestone was the handing over of deeds to a family of their 'Home of Hope', which signifies the next stage of the programme.